WHO WE ARE

 to decision makers and the wider public using visual methods to build communications between marginalised communities and policy makers.
 Clive has worked in corporate, educational, statutory and voluntary sectors.

-Including time as co-director of London Video Arts and has delivered hundreds of video and media projects in
+Including time as Co-Director of London Video Arts he has delivered hundreds of video and media projects in

 the UK and abroad.